 For our example, we will create a pivot chart with data from a mid-scale publisher, to capture sales statistics figures across popular periodicals.

 The table will contain 3 field columns: the name of the Journal, the Month of publication, and the total number of Sales (in hundreds).
 The combination of (Journal + Month) will uniquely identify a row in the table.
 Further, care has been taken to ensure that there are no null values for any row.
-The table data has also been sorted in order of month, but this is not a necessity.
+The table data has also been sorted in order of a month, but this is not a necessity.

 - Prepare similar data in a fresh sheet in Excel, and name the containing worksheet as-as “Raw Data”.